microsoft/openshift-rhsummit-lab/labDocs/Part0.md

     ![Configure basic settings](screenshots/0.4.5.png)

-1. In the "Choose a size" step, choose any 1-core VM size, e.g. Standard_DS1 (you are free to spin up a larger VM sizes, but please make sure you do not use up all your credits BEFORE the actual lab).
-Delete the resource group after you are done testing.
+1. In the "Choose a size" step, choose any 1-core VM size, e.g. Standard_DS1 (you are free to spin up larger VM sizes, but please make sure you do not use up all your credits BEFORE the actual lab).

     ![VM Size](screenshots/0.4.6.png)